 Types of Memory Foam Pillows

 Shredded memory foam pillows have thousands of small shreds of memory foam packed inside a casing.
-This helps to promote air circulation through the pillow and keep it from becoming too hot.
+This helps to promote air circulation through the pillow and keep it from becoming too hot while it provides you with pain relief.
 But don’t worry – these shreds are tightly molded together, so you won’t have to worry about any lumps.

 What to Look for in a Pillow